-And now, one night, in musing mood, As all alone he sate,
+And now, one night, in musing mood,

+As all alone he sate,

-The unwelcome messenger of Fate Once more before him stood.
+The unwelcome messenger of Fate

+Once more before him stood.

 Half-killed with wonder and surprise,

 "So soon returned!" old Dodson cries.

-"So soon d'ye call it?"
-Death replies:

-"Surely, my friend, you're but in jest; Since I was here before,
+- "So soon d'ye call it?"
+Death replies: - "Surely, my friend, you're but in jest; Since I was here before,

-"T is six and thirty years at least, And you are now fourscore."
+"T is six and thirty years at least, And you are now fourseore."

-"So much the worse!" the clown rejoined;
+- "So much the worse!" the elown rejoined;

-"To spare the aged would be kind: Besides, you promised me three warnings, Which I have looked for nights and mornings!"
-"I know," cries Death, "that at the best, I seldom am a welcome guest; But do n't be captious, friend; at least, I little thought that you'd be able To stump about your farm and stable; Your years have run to a great length, Yet still you seem to have your strength."
+- "To spare the aged would be kind:

+Besides, you promised me three warnings,

+Which I have looked for nights and mornings!"

+"I know," cries Death, "that at the best,

+I seldom am a welcome guest;

+But do n't be captious, friend; at least,

+I little thought that you'd be able

+To stump about your farm and stable;

+Your years have run to a great length,

+Yet still you seem to have your strength."

 "Hold!" says the farmer, "not so fast!

-I have been lame, these four years past."
-"And no great wonder," Death replies; "However, you still keep your eyes; And surely, sir, to see one's friends, For legs and arms would make amends."
+I have been lame, these feur years past."

+"And no great wonder," Death replies,

+"However, you still keep your eyes;

+And surely, sir, to see one's friends,

+For legs and arms would make amends."

 "Perhaps," says Dodson, "so it might, But latterly I've lost my sight."

+"This is a shocking story, faith;

+But there's some comfort still." sa

-"This is a shoeking story, faith; But there's some comfort still," says Death; "Each strives your sadness to amuse; I warrant you hear all the news."
+But there's some comfort still," says Death;

+"Each strives your sadness to amuse; I warrant you hear all the news."